dustinpfister/hexo_sitesource/source/_posts/phaser-gameobj-input.md

 The activePointer use in the demo above is helpful if you want to do something with values contained in the latest pointer object.
 On systems that are a desktop system with a touch screen this can be the latest touch, or mouse event.

 ## keyboard

+keyboard input can be handled via game.input.keyboard, I wrote a full post on working with the [keyboard here](/2017/10/13/phaser-gameobj-input-keyboard/).

 ## game.input.mousePointer